MPhil or PhD Electronics, Computing or Mathematics*

 About this course

-Our research combines the best of both worlds by having strong connections with the Derbyshire region and active international links such as CERN, Roche Pharmaceuticals and Rolls Royce amongst others.
-We ensure that our research contributes directly to the development and well-being of the region and the body of knowledge in the scientific community at large.
+Research at Derby is underpinned by our strong industry connections within the region and active international links with organisations such as CERN, Roche Pharmaceuticals and Rolls-Royce among others.
+As a result, we ensure that our research contributes directly to the development and wellbeing of the region as well as the body of knowledge in the scientific community at large.

-The Department of Electronics, Computing and Mathematics has a research active, focused, dedicated and committed team of members of staff who are very keen to work with you as you pursue your own research interests.
+Our Department of Electronics, Computing and Mathematics has a research-active, focused, dedicated and committed team of staff who are very keen to work with you as you pursue your own research interests.

 Available research areas for study include:

-- Embedded System, Smart Systems and the Internet of Things
+- Embedded systems, smart systems and the Internet of Things

-- Live sound reinforcement system design and optimization
+- Live sound reinforcement system design and optimisation

 - Real-time audio digital signal processing